 For ultimate security of client funds, we provide Directors guarantees that under any circumstances of financial failure, client payments will be returned if a holiday cannot be delivered.

-Do you cater for celiac or other special diets?
+Do you cater for Coeliac or other special diets?

 Yes we do.
-Each of our catered chalets has it’s own trained chef who will specifically create each menu to your tastes, desires and dietary requirements.
+Our trained and experienced chefs specifically create each menu to your tastes, desires and dietary requirements.

 Where is your closest airport?